 |Status of Implementation Progress (Outputs, Activities, and Issues)

-Sub Project 2.1 : (i) DED for WTC rehabilitation has been completed, (ii) Civil works contract have been awarded in 2013, civil works to commence in 2014 Sub Project 2.2 : (i) Completed for 3,000 ha in Karawang, Bandung and Subang districts; (ii) 150 farmers groups trained, and (iii) Completion report is done Sub Project 2.3 : MOH has equipped 15 villages with solid waste, water supply and sanitation facilities Sub Project 2.6 : The output would be taken by the PPTA for the PFR 2 Sub Project 4.1 : Consultant mobilisation is expected in May 2014 Sub Project 1.1 : The Citarum roadmap has been updated to include Pola/ Rencana document Sub Project 8.1 : Program Management is preparing the loan extension plan Sub Project 8.2 : The roadmap performance monitoring system is being developed Grant 0216-INO (Sub Project 4.2): the grant has been extended until 30 June 2016, and implementation is underway (biodiversity database, conservation village development, land restoration and rehabilitation and payment of ecosystem services TA 7189-INO: All TA components have been completed except for (i) climate change component, and (ii) TA knowledge product development
+Sub Project 2.1 : Civil Works for pack 1 was started in Q2 2014 and for package 2 in Q3 2014.
+Sub Project 2.6 : The DED for Bandung Water Supply is pending the feasibility study by the PPTA consultant of PFR 2 Sub Project 2.2 : completed Sub Project 2.3 : MOH has equipped 15 + 10 villages with solid waste, water supply and sanitation facilities along West Tarum Canal and upper Citarum target area Sub Project 4.1 : Consultant has been mobilised in Sept 2014 Sub Project 1.1 : The Citarum roadmap has been updated in 2014 and handled over to Citarum river basin coordination council Sub Project 8.1 : Program Management consultant has been extended till 2015 to support the loan extension until 31 May 2016 Sub Project 8.2 : The IME consultant was extended until Dec 2015 Grant 0216-INO (Sub Project 4.2): the grant has been extended until 30 June 2015, and implementation is underway (biodiversity database, conservation village development, land restoration and rehabilitation and payment of ecosystem services TA 7189-INO: All TA components have been completed except for (i) climate change component, and (ii) TA knowledge product development

 |Status of Development Objectives

 |Date of First Listing||2008 Oct 16|